mongodb/specifications/source/causal-consistency/causal-consistency.rst

         ... // the rest of the command parameters readConcern :
         {
-            level : ..., // from the operation's ReadConcern
-            afterClusterTime : <BsonTimestamp>
+            level : ..., // from the operation's read concern (only if specified) afterClusterTime : <BsonTimestamp>
         }
     }

-The driver MUST merge the ``ReadConcern`` specified for the operation with the ``operationTime`` from the ``ClientSession`` (which goes in the ``afterClusterTime`` field) to generate the combined ``ReadConcern`` to send to the server.
-If the level property of the ``ReadConcern`` of the ``ClientSession`` is null then the driver MUST set the level field to "local" in the combined ``ReadConcern`` value sent to the server.
+The driver MUST merge the ``ReadConcern`` specified for the operation with the ``operationTime`` from the ``ClientSession`` (which goes in the ``afterClusterTime`` field) to generate the combined ``readConcern`` to send to the server.
+If the level property of the read concern for the operation is null then the driver MUST NOT include a ``level`` field alongside the ``afterClusterTime`` of the ``readConcern`` value sent to the server.
 Drivers MUST NOT attempt to verify whether the server supports causally consistent reads or not for a given read concern level.
 The server will return an error if a given level does not support causal consistency.